 We all feel the exhausting effects of city life from time to time.
 Living in big, densely populated areas can be a struggle both financially and emotionally.
 However, even in the small-scale cities where daily life doesn’t feel so overwhelming, we sometimes get the urge to run away.
-This is especially true throughout the pandemic and lock-downs we have experienced, making the situation even worse.

 Let’s first define “city life.”
 When we talk about living in a city, we generally mean living in an apartment in an area with less greenery and many buildings and roads.
 Cities are places where we’re often exposed to artificial light and get used to being in closed spaces.
 Sometimes the only greenery that we see in a day is a tree planted on the sidewalk.
 Of course, there are always exceptions.
 While in some cities it’s impossible to see the sky because of tall buildings, others are more spread out and spacious.
 However, no matter how the structure, cities are places where many people occupy the same environment.
 We may share our physical space with tens, even with thousands of people.

 When we think about it on both a physical and mental level, humans have transitioned to this lifestyle only very recently.
 Even though we as Homo sapiens have lived in small communities for ages, this lifestyle with electronic devices, vehicles, and screens is still quite new for us.
 Our bodies aren’t used to being squeezed into small spaces in high-rise buildings.
+However, the reality is that most of us work in offices or from home where our movement is relatively limited.

 One of the most important causes of the increasing number of anxiety disorders and burnout is this lifestyle we can’t adapt to that forces us to shrink our existence.